Hedysarum alpinum: Use by humans

 Alaska Natives have traditionally and continue to use the plant for food, particularly the fleshy roots.
 The roots are said to taste somewhat like young carrots.
 The Inupiat people call the plant wild potato and obtain dietary fiber from the roots.
 Alpine sweetvetch is the most important food source for the Dena'ina people after wild fruit species.
 The Eskimo train dogs to locate stores of roots that have been cached by mice.
 The roots may be eaten raw or prepared in a number of ways, including boiling, roasting, and frying in grease.
 They are stored in lard or oil and eaten when other food stores run out.

-The plant is sometimes confused for its cousin Hedysarum mackenzii, which is toxic.
+The plant is sometimes confused for its cousin Hedysarum boreale which is commonly referred to as toxic, though there is little to no scientific basis for this fact.
 Hedysarum alpinum has a longer floral stem and larger flowers, and dark veins on the back of the leaves, while the flowers of Hedysarum mackenzii are much smaller, and its leaves have a soft white fuzz.

 The seeds should not be eaten raw, or in large quantity, as they contain L-canavanine, which may have led or contributed to the death of Christopher McCandless.

 Research into the veracity of this theory is ongoing.